Burgos, Ilocos Sur: Etymology

-The town got its name in honor of Father José Burgos during the Spanish era.
+Burgos got its name from Father José Burgos, a member of the martyred Gomburza priests and a native of Ilocos Sur.

 History

-Burgos came into existence in 1831 when Father Bernardino Logo was able to convert many natives into the folds of Christianity.
-The resulting town became Nueva Coveta.
-It was envied by its neighbors because of its peace and order, as well as its progress, since it sold its resulting products in places as far as Pangasinan and Tarlac.
+Burgos was first founded as the town of Nueva Coveta in 1831 when Father Bernardino Logo converted many natives into Christianity.
+It was envied by its neighbors because of its peace, order, and progress.
+Its products were sold in places as far south as Pangasinan and Tarlac.

-Burgos became a township of Santa Maria in the latter period of Ilocos Sur's Spanish era.
+It became a township of Santa Maria towards the end of the Spanish era in Ilocos Sur.
 It was later named in honor of Father José Burgos.

 Geography

+Burgos is situated 41.52 km from the provincial capital Vigan, and 370.85 km from the country's capital city of Manila.

 Barangays

 Burgos is politically subdivided into 26 barangays, or neighborhoods.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.